themejuice/tj/README.md

 # Theme Juice [![Gem Version](http://img.shields.io/gem/v/theme-juice.svg)](https://rubygems.org/gems/theme-juice)
 What is it?
-Theme Juice is a command line interface created to scaffold out a new WordPress development environment (using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)) and countless development sites.
-Everybody loves one command setups, and `tj` can even do one command deployments too.
+Theme Juice is a command line tool that allows you to scaffold out a new WordPress development environment (using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) as the VM) and countless development projects.
+Everybody loves one command setups, and `tj` will eventually even do one command deployments too.

 ## Installation
 * First, install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) for local development.
-* Then, install [Composer](https://getcomposer.org/) and [WP-CLI](http://wp-cli.org/) (make sure they're executable).
+* Then, install [Composer](https://getcomposer.org/) and [WP-CLI](http://wp-cli.org/), and make sure they're executable.
 * Finally, install with: `gem install theme-juice` That`s it!

 ## Config
 Because everybody likes to use different tools, you can create a `Juicefile` or `tj.yaml` config (with an optional preceding `.`) that will house all of your theme-specific commands.
 This allows you to use a streamlined set of commands that will act as aliases to your per-project configuration, as well as starter-theme specific information, such as deployment configuration, etc. For right now, we'll just stick to the `commands` section.

 If you're into [Grunt](https://github.com/gruntjs/grunt), then use it.
 Prefer [Guard](https://github.com/guard/guard)?
 Go right ahead.
-This is obviously relative to the starter theme you use, since you can't exactly use Grunt with a starter theme that doesn't support it.
+This is obviously relative to the starter theme you use, since you can't exactly use Grunt with a project that doesn't support it.
 Below is the config that comes baked into [our starter theme](https://github.com/ezekg/theme-juice-starter):

 ```yml
 commands: